gmurage/Unsupervised-Machine-Learning/README.md

 Clusters Identified =3 :

 The wine dataset has been partitioned into three distinct clusters, each represented by different colors :purple, teal, and yellow.
 These clusters indicate groups of data points that are most similar to each other based on their features.
-Axes (PC1 & PC2):

-These represent the first two principal components from PCA, reducing the dimensionality of the wine dataset while retaining most of its variance at 80%.
+Axes (PC1 & PC2):These represent the first two principal components from PCA, reducing the dimensionality of the wine dataset while retaining most of its variance at 80%.
 This transformation allows for a clear visualization of cluster separation.
 Cluster Structure:
 The clusters appear well-separated, suggesting that K-means successfully identified meaningful groupings.
 However, some slight overlap may indicate areas where clustering boundaries are not perfectly distinct.
 Conclusions
 This plot of clusters aligns with the Elbow Method and Silhouette Score findings, confirming that 3 clusters is an optimal choice.
 It reinforces that the approach is well-tuned and appropriate.
 Further implications¶